TVs · Resale guide

 Insider Checks

-THE PANEL HOURS CHECK (How Long Was It Actually Used): This is critical.
+THE PANEL HOURS CHECK (How Long Was It Actually Used): This is gold.
 Access the service menu by pressing Mute → 1 → 8 → 2 → Power On on the remote while the TV is off.
-Once the TV powers on, navigate carefully to find “Panel Display Time” or “Total Power On Time.”
-This shows the actual hours the TV has been in use and cannot be reset.
-A “barely used” TV with 8,000+ panel hours was running 6+ hours daily for years—missing this could cost you ₹5,000-10,000 in overpaying.
+Once in the service menu, navigate carefully to find “Panel Display Time” or “Total Power On Time.”
+This shows the ACTUAL hours the TV has been on and is not resettable.
+A “barely used” TV with 8,000+ panel hours was likely running 6+ hours daily for years, indicating significant wear.
+If the seller claims low usage but the hours are high, walk away.
+Missing this could mean buying a TV nearing its end-of-life, potentially costing you ₹60,000-₹90,000 for a panel replacement down the line.

-THE EDGE-RUN FINGER TEST: With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel, feeling for any ridges, bumps, or separation between the display panel and the bezel.
-If you feel any give or a gap, the panel is separating from the frame.
-This happens after drops or excessive heat and will only worsen.
-If found, subtract ₹15,000-25,000 from your offer, as this is a major structural issue.
+THE EDGE-RUN FINGER TEST: With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel where it meets the bezel.
+If you feel any ridge, bump, or separation between the panel and the frame, the panel is separating.
+This happens after drops, excessive heat, or manufacturing defects and will only worsen.
+It’s a structural integrity issue.
+Missing this could lead to the panel completely detaching, costing you ₹60,000-₹90,000 for a new panel or rendering the TV irreparable.

-THE HDMI HANDSHAKE TEST: Plug in a known working 4K device (like a Fire Stick 4K or a laptop capable of 4K output) into each HDMI port.
-Switch between these ports rapidly for a minute or two.
-Some TVs have failing HDMI controllers that work fine when left alone but drop signal during switching, leading to frustrating “no signal” errors.
+THE HDMI HANDSHAKE TEST: Plug in a 4K device like a Fire Stick 4K or a laptop and switch between ALL HDMI ports rapidly for a few minutes.
+Some TVs have failing HDMI controllers that work fine when left on a single input but drop signal or give “no signal” errors during switching.
 Test ALL ports, not just one.
-If any port is flaky, expect a ₹7,000-15,000 repair bill for a new mainboard.
+If any port is flaky, it points to a failing main board.
+Missing this means constant frustration with connectivity, and a main board replacement can cost ₹7,000-₹12,000.

-THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually located at the bottom center of the bezel).
-Press various buttons on the remote—you should see the IR blaster flash purple through your phone camera.
-If you see the flash but the TV doesn’t respond, the IR receiver on the TV is failing.
-If you don’t see a flash, the remote itself is dead.
-A failing IR receiver means a ₹4,000-8,000 mainboard replacement.
+THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center of the TV).
+Press buttons on the remote—you should see the IR blaster flash purple through your phone camera.
+If no flash, the remote is dead (batteries or remote itself).
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing.
+This means you’ll be stuck with manual buttons or a universal remote with limited functionality.
+A new IR receiver can cost ₹1,500-₹3,000 at a third-party shop.

-THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (around 50% grey, not pure black or white) at maximum brightness.
-Look closely for brighter or darker patches, especially near the edges and corners.
-This reveals backlight uniformity issues that pure black or white screens might miss.
-Uneven grey indicates the LED backlight array is partially failing or has degraded, which can cost ₹4,000-9,000 to repair or significantly impact your viewing experience.
+THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (around 50% grey, not black, not white) at max brightness in a dark room.
+Look for brighter or darker patches, especially near the edges or in the centre.
+This reveals backlight uniformity issues that black/white tests miss.
+Uneven grey indicates the LED backlight array is partially failing or has degraded.
+This is a cosmetic issue but can be distracting for movies.
+Repairing this can be ₹8,000-₹15,000 for backlight replacement.

 Warranty Status Timeline